ultimatemember/ultimatemember/readme.txt

   - Refreshed: Tipsy.JS to 1.0.0a version.
 Removed custom changes and restored library base code
   - Refreshed: Raty.JS to 2.6.0 version.
 Restored library base code
   - Refreshed: Pickadate.JS to 3.6.2 version.
 Restored library base code
-  - Updated: Used `um-tip-{x}` classes to make Tipsy.JS initialization commonly for wp-admin and frontend
+  - Updated: Used `um-tip-{x}` classes to make Tipsy.JS initialization commonly for wp-admin and frontend.
   - Updated: wp-admin forms class and render icon type field
-  - Updated: Using `custom_submitdiv` on the UM Form screen to avoid custom styling for unnecessary metabox functionality.
+  - Updated: Using `custom_submitdiv` on the UM Form and UM Member Directory screen to avoid custom styling for unnecessary metabox functionality.
 Just to render the necessary metabox content with only submission tools.

 * Bugfixes: